 Morgan Cephas was elected to serve her first term in the Pennsylvania House of Representatives in November 2016.
 A native of West Philadelphia and product of public school, Morgan has worked tirelessly in the public sector, building her community block by block.
 At an early age, Morgan realized that a community that offers safety, job security, access to quality education and multi-generational recreational activities are key components to ensuring a neighborhood’s success.
-While in the General Assembly, Morgan's priorities will include increasing education opportunities and career pipelines for youth and young adults, creating jobs through business expansion and providing resources to seniors.
+In the General Assembly, Morgan's priorities include increasing education opportunities and career pipelines for youth and young adults, creating jobs through business expansion, providing resources to seniors, expanding access to health care to improve health outcomes and ensuring women and girls are a priority in the assembly.

 Prior to her joining the legislature, Morgan served as the Deputy Chief of Staff to 4th District Councilman Curtis Jones Jr. in Philadelphia after she graduated with a degree in political science from the University of Virginia.
 As Deputy Chief of Staff, Morgan helped ensure the families in the district were able to live, work and play in thriving neighborhoods.
 She also secured over $3 million to revitalize area commercial corridors; oversaw $6 million of improvements to upgrade recreation centers; and assisted in securing funds for improvements to local schools.
 Morgan also focused on empowering area civic organizations, block captains and seniors by providing city services, resources and over $1 million in Philadelphia Activity Grants.